The H2 Wiki

 instance e :> (e :> es)

 and so is absent from the final form.
-This is analogous to the constraint MonadError String (ExceptT String m') above.
+This is analogous to the case of MonadError String (ExceptT String m') above.

-In this manner, Bluefin avoids the “n squared instances” problem.
-The only instances needed are those of :>, and they are crafted to deal with all the situations that they need to.
+In this manner, Bluefin avoids the “n squared instances” problem: the only instances needed are those of :>.
+They are defined once and for all to deal with all the situations that will arise.

-But hold on.
+But hold on!
 Something funny happened here.
-The third constraint matches both of these instance definitions:
+The third constraint, e2 :> (e2 :& es), matches both of these instance definitions:

 instance e :> (e :> es)